FridaWikell/python-snake/README.md

 ## Introduction

 The project is all about having fun and maybe increase your reflexes.
-It is a way of going back in time to when Nokia 3310 was the most hightec phone at the market.
+It is a way of going back in time to when Nokia 3310 was the most high tech phone on the market.

 ## Table of Contents